wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

     define stream PublishSalesTotalsStream (transNo int, product string, price int, quantity int, salesValue long);
     ```

-6. Now let's complete adding the required Siddhi constructs to receive and process the input messages.
+6. Now let's complete adding the required Siddhi constructs to receive and process the input data.

     1. Add an input stream with a connected source configuration as shown below.
-For more information, see the [Consuming Messages guide](consuming-messages.md).
+For more information, see the [Consuming Data guide](consuming-messages.md).
         ```
         @source(type='<SOURCE_TYPE>')
         define stream <Stream_Name>(attribute1_name attribute1_type, attribute2_name attribute2_type, ...);
         ```

-        e.g., Assuming that the schema of the input messages are same as that of the output messages, and that they are received via HTTP, you can add the input stream definition
+        e.g., Assuming that the schema of the input events are same as that of the output events, and that they are received via HTTP, you can add the input stream definition
        ```
        @source(type='http', receiver.url='http://localhost:5005/SweetProductionEP')
        define stream ConsumeSalesTotalsStream (transNo int, product string, price int, quantity int, salesValue long);